ushmm/atrocity-prevention-data/README.md

 ```

 Because multiple project researchers coded each article, we used an ordered list of coders to filter excerpt codes for further analysis.
-The ordered list for each article is located in the document *code_guide.csv*.
-We also used the document *master_codes.csv* to ensure that we had downloaded excerpts from the correct list of codes.
+The ordered list for each article is located in the document *code_guide_2023.csv*.
+We also used the document *master_codes_2023.csv* to ensure that we had downloaded excerpts from the correct list of codes.
 To filter out excluded codes, we appended these documents to the original excerpts dataset.

 ```{r message = FALSE, warning = FALSE}